-Regular flora and fauna monitoring is carried out across the Mt Owen complex and has been since 1995 in accordance with the Plan of Management for Revegetation and Wildlife.
+Regular flora and fauna monitoring is carried out across the Mt Owen complex and has been since 1995 in accordance with the Plan of Management for Revegetation and Wildlife (now Mt Owen Complex Flora and Fauna Management Plan).

 Fauna monitoring is conducted to assess the impacts of mining on local fauna populations, including birds, reptiles, mammals and frogs.
 Monitoring is also undertaken in rehabilitation areas and on other land set aside for conservation purposes to look at colonisation rates of native species in these areas.
 Monitoring techniques include trapping, spotlighting, echolocation call analysis (for woodland bat species) and inspection of artificial roost sites under a Licence issued by the Department of Environment and Conservation (formerly National Parks and Wildlife Service).